rduplain/hosts/README.md

 * Create an unpublished alias for an existing host, by running a script as a scheduled task (i.e. cron) to perform a DNS query and update /etc/hosts with `hosts -f /etc/hosts -s "<ip> <domain>"`.
-This is particularly useful for not-yet-published domains which are under development.
+This is particularly useful for not-yet-published domains which are under development, and for moving aliases from program-local configurations like `~/.ssh/config` to system-wide aliases available to all programs.
 * Coordinate hosts with DNS discovery without a name server, by distributing a hosts file which then overlays the existing /etc/hosts file with `hosts -f /etc/hosts -f <file>`.
 This provides a minimalist approach to service